Other health problems of Dogs

 Our dog's vocalizations reveal a lot about their well-being, but they are not always easy to interpret.
 For example, a loud bark can be an expression of joy as much as it can be an expression of fear.
 Changes in vocalizations don't always signify an emotional response.
 When we hear our dog coughing, we should...

 When we see blood coming from our dog's mouth, it is understandable we fear for their well-being.
 Blood around a dog's mouth may be due to oral health problems, but we also need to consider the fact the mouth is the beginning of the digestive tract.
-It is possible blood is emanating from the gastrointestinal...
+It is possible the blood is from the gastrointestinal...

 Breed standards are created to provide descriptions of an ideal example of a given dog breed.
 These break down the dog's physical characteristics into various criteria, including their ear size and shape.
 For the Chihuahua, the generally accepted breed standard (there are some variations) states the ears...